aws-samples/aws-refarch-shibboleth/README.md

 * Test the IdP functionality
 * (Optional) Cloning the newly created CodeCommit repo to your development machine
 * (Optional) Customizing your IdP
-* (Optional) Adding Support for service providers to your IdP
+* (Optional) Adding support for service providers to your IdP
 * (Optional) Adding AWS SSO Support to your IdP

 ### Launching your CloudFormation stack